Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 ## 17.13 Structs and procs
 Just like with any other types, we can pass struct variables or pointers to them to a procedure.

-## 17.13.1 Using the namespace of a struct in procs
+## 17.13.1 Using the namespace of a struct in procedures
 See *17.11_using_structs_procs.jai*:

 ```c++